adagif/adagif/README.md

 🌼🦋Researcher and collaborator of the research group Computation and Design (CoDe) UFCA / CNPq.

-🌷 I'm currently interested in the area of Web Development,Human-computer interaction (HCI) and UX / UI.
+🌷 I'm currently interested in the area of Web Development, Human-computer interaction (HCI) and UX / UI.
 I like to participate, organize and put into practice new ideas.
 Regular reader and looking for my best version.
 🌙🦋🔮